mcfrann/oracle/README.md

 ## Project Goals

-The goal of this project was to showcase my front-end development skills, meet specified requirements, and highlight my love of design for Shopify's Front End Internship Challenge.
+The goal of this project was to showcase my front-end development skills, meet specified requirements, and highlight my love of design for Shopify's Front End Developer Challenge.

 ## Site Examples